 Some retirees realize they still need to continue to earn an income after they stop working, while others get a job so they have more to do during the day.
 Regardless of retirees’ reasons for working, there’s probably a position to suit their schedules and lifestyles.
 Read on to see 15 part-time jobs for retirees to consider.

 Bookkeeping, accounting and auditing clerks create and review financial records for organizations including insurance, medical and professional services firms, among others.
-These number-savvy workers held about 1.7 million jobs in 2016, and roughly one in four worked part-time .
+These number-savvy workers held about 1.7 million jobs in 2021 and earned about $21.90 an hour.

 Flex factor: If you spent your corporate career crunching numbers, that experience could allow you to start your own home-based bookkeeping business or find a position at a smaller firm that doesn’t need a full-time financial guru.
 There are also several outsourcing firms that hire bookkeepers, and many of them allow employees to work exclusively from home.

 Management analysts, often known as management consultants, present ways to improve organizational efficiency, according to the BLS.